Desk Organization Tips To Boost Your Productivity

-Are you bored at work?
-Cleaning your desk is a great way to pass the time, while also feeling productive.
+Are you working from home for the first time?
+Is your desk driving you crazy?
+Whether you are bored at work or working on time management skills, cleaning your desk is a great way to pass the time, while also feeling productive.
 It might inspire you to get back into your emails and projects that you have been procrastinating.

-Maybe you’re busy, feeling overworked, and desk organization is the last item on your list.
-Either way, cleaning off your desk and adding a few personal touches will inspire you anew.
+There is little doubt, you are busy, And most likely, feeling overworked.
+Desk organization is probably the last item on your to-do-list.
+Either way, cleaning off your desk and adding a few personal touches like plants or pictures, will inspire you anew.

 Before you can be productive at your desk, get productive on your desk.
-Follow these 8 simple desk organization ideas to have a clean and productive workspace.
+Follow these 8 simple desk organization ideas to create a clean and productive workspace.

 Wipe it Down

 The best time to wipe down your desk is the end of the day, a couple of times a week.
 Doing this at the end of the day means you will come to a clean and fresh surface the following morning.
 If you have a habit of eating lunch at your desk, you might want to do this every day.
 Don’t forget your keyboard.

 Throw Things Away

 Do you have a trash can?
 That is an underrated part of any office.
 If you have pens or pencils cluttering up your space, discard the ones that are not your favorite, and everyone has a favorite pen.
 How long do you need to keep that receipt from Lowe’s?